Inventor and Designer of Postural Control Insoles

 This Chiropractor prescribed some stretches and exercises which I did quite diligently.
 I still had to see him every week or every other week and the pain and tightness would usually come back a day after being adjusted and get progressively worse until my next adjustment.
 And I would still have episodes where I overstrained my hip and wouldn't be able to walk for days because of the pain.

-I saw this chiropractor for a couple years and then I moved back to my home town.
+I saw this chiropractor for a couple of years and then I moved back to my home town.

 It was around this time that I decided that I would get more aggressive about searching for solutions to my problem.
 I wouldn't let hopelessness discourage me and I would just try everything until I found a solution.